mattpe/hyte-web-dev/10-deployment.md

      - For example, if a user is deleted from the database, their token should no longer be valid.
    - Implement token revocation mechanisms in case of compromised tokens.
      - In practice, this means that the server should keep track of issued tokens and their validity.
 If a token is compromised, it can be added to a blacklist and rejected by the server.
-1. **Secure Data Transmission**
-   - Avoid exposing sensitive information in the URL; use request headers or the request body for transmitting sensitive data.
-   - Be cautious with query parameters and ensure they do not expose sensitive information.
 1. **Data Protection**
    - Protect persistent data
    - Implement strict access control.
 This includes defining database users and privileges ensuring that users/applications have access only to the data necessary for their role.